And now we arrive at the final Tantalus Labs cannabis review.

 Let’s talk about lineage first.
 Cannatonic has long been called a G-13 Haze, MK Ultra cross, which isn’t correct.
 If you’ve had both of these before, you might have questioned the cross because Cannatonic doesn’t taste much like either of the parents.

 Resin Seeds made the Cannatonic.
 Kudos to them.
 They created the whole thing, so they’d know the lineage (I assume).
 The true lineage is Reina Madre with a New York City Diesel.
-If this is news to you, go taste a cannatonic, you might find the diesel rings more true on the palette.
+If this is news to you, go taste a cannatonic, you might find the diesel rings more true on the palate.
 Some seem to be more expressive of the landrace while others keep the sharp diesel tones, in some form.

 We’re talking taste, so let’s move into Tantalus’ Cannatonic offering.
 The taste is fairly green and rolls throughout some friendly yellow tones, anchoring to polite earths.
 It interprets herbal and natural.
 The profile is fairly tight with some linear depth, it doesn’t include a wide variety of tastes but still can be interesting over multiple uses.